 - We believe in Jesus’ crucifixion, death, and resurrection, which we celebrate every Sunday and we hope that one day we will rise to new life with Him.

 Check out the Rite of Christian Initiation for Adults (RCIA) offered at your local parish.
+To speak with someone about the process of RCIA, please fill out the form at the bottom of the page.
 This process is ideal for those wishing to become Catholic who are:

 - Unbaptized and over the age of 7

 - Baptized Catholic but have not received Confirmation or Communion

 That’s ok!
 Throughout the process of initiation into the Catholic Church, we accompany you to support, guide and help you discern God’s call in your life; you can decide at any time that this is not the path you are called to.

 If you are interested in becoming Catholic or are returning to the faith and would like to speak with someone please contact the Director of Renewal, Mission, Evangelization, and Formation in the form below.

 Find a Parish to Discern Your Next Steps